jennfshr/vnc2hpc/WSL.md

 - There are a couple methods to get vnc2hpc in your Ubuntu session, depending on your access and desires

-1. Download from this page the script or the full tarball for the vnc2hpc you want to use on Ubuntu on your Windows OS, this example assumes you have it in `C:\Users\${WINDOWS_USER}\Downloads`
+1. Download from this page the script or the full tarball for the vnc2hpc you want to use on Ubuntu on your Windows OS, this example assumes you have saved it in `C:\Users\${WINDOWS_USER}\Downloads`

 ```
 cp /mnt/c/Users/${WINDOWS_USER}/Downloads/vnc2hpc-v0.0.13 $HOME